Precious lace

 Which pattern for a lace garment?

 Blouse, little top, blouse but also dress, skirt, the choice is vast and will depend on the style you want to give to your outfit.
-I sewed in our lace the Cicadella blouse, the Soliflore blouse, the beautiful Daïquiri, but also the Blush dress bottom or the Spritz tank top.
+I sewed in our lace the Cicadella blouse, the Soliflore blouse, the beautiful Daïquiri, but also the Blush slip dress or the Spritz tank top.
 And I even sewed the skirt version of the Pénélope pattern, much too cute!

 Zenith Dress - Botanica Orange Cinnamon Lace Fabric